aaroncampf/AngularNotes_Node/README.md

 # Angular 2 Notes - WIP -
 > A project for friends.

+# Backend by Aaron "The Dark Lord of the Dot Net"

 A contact and note organizer that generates specialized quote reports for clients and companies.
 A work in progress, please stand by.

 # FrontEnd by (R)Dev [rdev0rigin@gmail.com](mailto:rdev0rigin@gmail.com)